danieleades/requiem/docs/src/requirements/.req/templates/SPC.md

-# HRID [Specification Title]

-> Replace "HRID" with the actual specification ID (e.g., SPC-001).
-The HRID must be the first token in the title.

 ## Purpose

 [Describe the overall goal and scope of this specification.
 What user experience or system behavior is being designed?
 Who are the primary users/stakeholders?]